geekbrother/react-native-elements-prompt/README.md

 ![alt Demo](https://github.com/geekbrother/react-native-elements-prompt/blob/master/demo.gif)

 ## Installation:
+NPM installation.

 ```
 npm install --save react-native-elements-prompt
 ```

 ## Usage:
+How to use it in a react-native component:

 ```js
 import React from 'react';
 import { View } from 'react-native';